Glossary of Shuffleboard Terms

 The section of the scoring diagram, at the opposite end from the shooting players, that is closest to the standing area, including the areas inside the painted lines along with the separation triangle in its center.
 Scoring discs wholly within the 10-off usually count as minus ten points.
 Also KITCHEN, SOUP.

-A point game format where one bowling pin is placed upright at each end on the scoring triangle, centered at the upper end of the centerline and just touching the 10/8 line.
+A point game format where one bowling pin is placed upright at each end on the scoring triangle, centered at the upper end of the centerline and into the 10/8 line halfway (about 1/2 inch).
 Any time a shot causes one of the bowling pins to fall over, immediately the shooting player receives a deduction of ten points from their score, the shot cue disc is considered a dead disc and removed from the board, and the fallen bowling pin is placed upright in its original position.
 Once a player reaches 65 points or higher at the end of a frame, their score is pegged at 65 (although it can go lower in a later frame if they are kitchened or they knock down a bowling pin).
 To win, a player must have a scoring 10 and hasn't gone below 65 points at the end of any frame where they started the frame with 65 points.
 If both players have 65 points at the start of a frame and both score a 10, the game continues as long as neither has gone below 65 total points in the frame.

 The line of the scoring triangle separating the 10 scoring area from the 8 scoring areas.
 Also 8/10 LINE.